The Benefits of Using Mail Order Pharmacy

 Patients prescribed medications for diabetes, high cholesterol and high blood pressure are 18 percent more likely to refill their prescriptions if using mail order pharmacy than a traditional retail location and nearly 22 percent more likely to refill if using a combination of mail order and retail.

-On average, mail order pharmacy patients saw lower out of pocket costs, more days of prescription supply, regular refill reminders and more convenient options to reorder medication, such as through Denver Health's free MyChart app, than patients who use a traditional pharmacy.
+On average, mail order pharmacy patients saw more days of prescription supply, regular refill reminders and more convenient options to reorder medication, such as through Denver Health's free MyChart app, than patients who use a traditional pharmacy.

 The disease and sickness rate is lower as well.